 An unidentified mutant loosely based on Psylocke appears in X-Men: The Last Stand, portrayed by Meiling Melançon.
-This version is a member of the Omegas who possesses shadow-based teleportation powers.
-She joins the Omegas in joining forces with Magneto's Brotherhood to oppose the creation of a mutant cure before she is killed by the Phoenix.
-According to the film's scriptwriter, Zak Penn, Melançon's character was not referred to as "Psylocke" in the original script, saying, "There was some switching of character names later in production, and I'm not exactly sure how Psylocke got thrown into the mix."[1]
+This version is a member of the Omegas with shadow-based teleportation powers who joins forces with Magneto's Brotherhood.
+According to writer Zak Penn, Melançon's character was not referred to as "Psylocke" in the original script: "There was some switching of character names later in production, and I'm not exactly sure how Psylocke got thrown into the mix."[1]

 A young Psylocke makes a cameo appearance in X-Men Origins: Wolverine, portrayed by an uncredited actress.[2]